kerguler/PopJSON/README.md

 # PopJSON

- Population dynamics model description specifications
+JSON-based representation of population dynamics models.
+Includes a parser for the [Population](https://github.com/kerguler/Population) model and its `Python` wrapper.
+Pending usage instructions and description specifications!